rzah60/keepers-realm/Planning/ProjectPlan.md

 ## My Alias
 - When I type 'Status', you will respond with this detailed project plan.
+- When I type 'UpdateMd', you will generate the complete text for this file.

+## New Session Workflow
+1.  **The Plan**: Start the new chat by sending **only** the `ProjectPlan.md` file.
+2.  **The Godot Backend**: In a second message, attach **all** up-to-date Godot script (`.cs`) and scene (`.tscn`) files.
+3.  **The React Frontend**: In a third message, attach **only the essential source files** from the React project: the `package.json` file and all files from the `src` folder.

+## External Knowledge
+- If we are working on a specific feature, I may provide you with links to official documentation (e.g., Godot, C#, React) or pages from supplemental RPG sourcebooks (e.g., Malleus Monstrorum) to enhance your knowledge.

 ## Coding Style & Consistency
-1. C# attributes ([Export], [Signal], etc.) must be on the same line as the member they decorate.
+1. C# attributes (`[Export]`, `[Signal]`, etc.) must be on the same line as the member they decorate.
-2. Private fields must use _camelCase.
+2. Private fields must use `_camelCase`.
-3. Methods, public properties, and signals must use PascalCase.
+3. Methods, public properties, and signals must use `PascalCase`.
-4. When modifying existing methods, you must preserve the exact original variable and parameter names unless changing that name is the explicit goal of the instruction.
+4. When modifying existing methods, you must preserve the exact original variable and parameter names.
 5. Before referencing a method in your instructions, you must first verify it exists in the provided project files.
-If it does not exist, you must explicitly provide the full code for its creation as the first step.
-You must not assume methods have been created in prior steps.
+If it does not exist, you must explicitly provide the full code for its creation.

 ---